aarthipriya2021/programming-overview-interview-questions-answers/Javascript_overview_interview-Qns.md

 ![image](https://user-images.githubusercontent.com/75599178/179817006-4c72569b-b919-46f7-8b58-6fa7038885e4.png)

- In above example, variable y is directly assigned, byt z is not like that.
-It returns onlyby memory.
+ In above example, variable y is directly assigned, but z is not like that.
+It returns only by memory.
 </details>

 ### What do you mean by strict mode in javascript and characteristics of javascript strict-mode?